What Were the Effects of Colonialism?

 2.5 British Colonialism

-• The British East India Company entered India in 1600 for the purpose of trade.
+- The British East India Company entered into trade.

 3. Effects of Colonialism

-• Collapse and decline of many local industries, such as the traditional textile industry in India.
+- Collapse and decline of many local industries, such as India’s traditional textile industry.

-• Systematic exploitation and extraction of natural and human resources from colonized countries.
+- Systematic exploitation and extraction of natural and human resources from colonised countries.

-• Deep influence of European culture, lifestyle, and values on local societies.
+- Influence of ECultCulture culture, lifestyle, and values on local societies.

-• Changes and reforms in the fields of education and health through new institutions and systems.
+- Changes in education and health through new institutions and systems.

-• Emergence of new social groups such as educated middle classes, who later led reform and freedom movements.
+- Emergence of new social groups, such as the educated middle classes, who later led reform and freedom movements.

 3.3 Political Influence

-• Political instability in many regions during the transition from traditional kingdoms to colonial administration.
+- Political instability in many regions during the transition from traditional kingdoms to the colonial Administration of centralised, bureaucratic systems.

 3.4 Cultural Influences